Is U.S. Silica Holdings Inc. (SLCA) a Keeper?

-U.S. Silica Holdings Inc. (NYSE:SLCA) went up by 12.23% from its latest closing price compared to the recent 1-year high of $9.23.
-The company’s stock price has collected 17.46% of gains in the last five trading sessions.
+U.S. Silica Holdings Inc. (NYSE:SLCA) went down by -2.75% from its latest closing price compared to the recent 1-year high of $9.84.
+The company’s stock price has collected 18.49% of gains in the last five trading sessions.
 Press Release reported on 12/01/20 that U.S. Silica Announces Price Increases on Industrial and Specialty Products

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.